hit9/ssdb.api.docs/README.md

 Return the value after the increment operation.

-- If key dosent exist, set this key to `0` and increment it by `number`.
+- If key dosent exist, set this key to `0` and increment its value by `number`.
 - If the value isnt a numberic string, cast it to integer and do increment operation.